 Schools that make significant improvements in student achievement invariably are led by people who believe in the possibility of high performance regardless of a school’s circumstances or students’ socioeconomic backgrounds, according to the chief executive of the Australian Council for Educational Research (ACER), Professor Geoff Masters.

-In his opening keynote address to the 17th annual ACER Research Conference in Sydney on Monday, Professor Masters will tell more than 1200 delegates that school leadership teams are in powerful positions to influence the quality of classroom teaching and learning.
+In his opening keynote address to the 17th annual ACER Research Conference in Sydney on 27 August, Professor Masters told more than 1200 delegates that school leadership teams are in powerful positions to influence the quality of classroom teaching and learning.

-“Effective leaders are clear about what kinds of changes they wish to see and what it will take to bring about that improvement, and work to create a culture of high expectations,” Professor Masters said, speaking ahead of the conference.
+'Effective leaders are clear about what kinds of changes they wish to see and what it will take to bring about that improvement, and work to create a culture of high expectations,' Professor Masters said.

-“These leaders adopt a ‘no excuses’ policy and drive a strong and explicit agenda to improve the quality of teaching and learning throughout the school.
-They also surround themselves with colleagues who share their commitment to improvement,” Professor Masters said.
+'These leaders adopt a 'no excuses' policy and drive a strong and explicit agenda to improve the quality of teaching and learning throughout the school.
+They also surround themselves with colleagues who share their commitment to improvement,' he said.

 Professor Masters believes that system-level leadership is equally important for continual improvement.

-The ACER Research Conference 2012, on the theme School Improvement: What does the research tell us about effective strategies?, takes place in Sydney from 26 to 28 August.
+The ACER Research Conference 2012, on the theme School Improvement: What does the research tell us about effective strategies?, was held in Sydney from 26 to 28 August.